abby3010/DSCWOW_Fooduko/README.md

 Given the diversity in soil, climate, culture, ethnic groups, and occupations, these cuisines vary substantially and use locally available spices, herbs, vegetables, and fruits.🍄🧄🍆🌽

-This project is still at developent phase od SDLC.
+This project is still at development phase of SDLC.

 A few resources to get you started if this is your first Flutter project: